mtrojanowski/dmpPage/_pages/rules.md

 The declaration should be signed by a parent or a legal custodian.

 **Accommodation:**
 We don’t provide any accommodation, it’s up to you to fix one.
-Here is a list of different places where you can stay for the night in Zielona Gora: Accomodation in Zielona Gora​
+Here is a list of different places where you can stay for the night in Zielona Gora: [link](https://docs.google.com/spreadsheets/d/1iBaGc8-HflnR5D28iHy6HYsmDEwOZyTEbCOhkUYrGa4)​

 **Evening party:**
 TBA